Daigo Higa: Higa vs. Vargas

 Higa fought Antonio Vargas on July 30, 2025 in Yokahama, Japan.
 The fight ended in a draw, with all three judges scoring the fight 113-113.
 Higa announced his retirement from boxing the following day.

+Higa vs. Masuda

+Higa faced Riku Masuda for the vacant WBA (Regular) bantamweight title at Ryōgoku Kokugikan in Tokyo on 20 July 2026, via split decision.